zdbrenda/ruby_cisco_solution/README.md

 2. Create the counter by calling the count method (eg: **counter_abc=wc_abc.count** )
 3. Display the output (eg: **puts wc_abc.process_output(counter_abc)**)

 ### demo.rb

-A file that calls main.rb to display results.
+A  demo file of how to call main.rb to display desired results for a certain txt file.

 ### test.rb